chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 The length of each of KcA and KcB is equal to half of the KDF output, e.g., |KcA| = |KcB| = 128 bits for HKDF-SHA256.
-If half of the KDF output size exceeds the required key size for the chosen MAC, e.g. when using HKDF-SHA512 for CMAC-AES-128, the KDF output MAY be truncated.
+If half of the KDF output size exceeds the required key size for the chosen MAC, e.g. when using HKDF-SHA512 as the KDF and CMAC-AES-128 as the MAC, the KDF output MAY be truncated.

 The resulting key schedule for this protocol, given transcript TT, is as follows.